Blog

 Whenever visualizing data, you have limited space to work with.
 Either in the confines of a PowerPoint slide or as one step in your data story, you have to treat that precious digital real estate with care and fill it with the most value for the viewer/reader.

-The problem with Pie, Donut, and Gauge charts is that they use more space than alternatives that provide the same value (e.g., a bar chart).
+One major problem with pie charts (including donut and gauge charts) is that they use more space than alternatives that provide the same value (e.g., a bar chart).
 This is due to two reasons: the nature of their shape and how they depict information.

 • Pie, Donut, and Gauge charts use area to give value to a single category, whereas bar charts just use distance.